wagnerd/RoboND-DeepLearning-Project/submission/writeup.md

 1. Collect more data to train the model.
 This could easily be done by investing more time.
 2. Optimize the hyper parameters.
 Instead of guessing and running each step by hand, we could use an evolutionary algorithm to optimize the parameters for us.
-Since we already have the parameters and our fitness value (IoU),
+Since we already have the parameters and our fitness value (IoU), this should be reachable without big effort.